rmlane/bscContentHelpers/README.md

 document level.

 `html_draft`.
 This can be used while developing content to avoid focusing too much on the final aesthetic details.
-Customizations: \* `toc: TRUE`.
-Include a table of contents at the start of the document?
-\* `css: NULL`.
-Path to the CSS stylesheet to use.
+Customization: \* `toc`.
+Include a table of contents at the start of the document? \* `theme`.
+Name of the CSS style to use.
 Defaults to a plain, clean style.

-`pptx_presentation`.
-This creates a PPTX.
+`pptx_presentation`

+`word_document`

 TODO:

--   word\_document
 -   pdf\_document
 -   html\_webpage (or md\_webpage) – for static site
     -   [ ] consider whether this needs a separate knit function